-Health care coverage is provided by both public and private health funds.
-Depending on your situation, you can either choose a public or private health coverage: if your annual gross income is below €53,550 you will need to register with one of the public health funds ("Pflichtmitgliedschaft").
-You can choose your own public health fund among a wide range of approved providers.
+Healthcare coverage is provided by both public and private health funds.
+Depending on your situation, you can either choose a public or private health coverage: if your annual gross income is below €57,600 (in 2017) you will need to register with one of the public health funds (Gesetzliche Krankenkasse).
+You can choose your own public health fund from a wide range of approved providers.
 The contribution will be deducted from your monthly salary.
 For some special care (eye and dental care), public health funds do not provide optimal protection.
-You can then take out supplementary private health insurance to get a full coverage.
+You can then take out supplementary private health insurance to get full coverage.

-If your gross annual income is above €53,550, if you are self-employed or an independent worker, you may opt for a private health fund.
-Benefits are almost similar to that of the public system with a most comprehensive coverage offor dental and eye care.
-Note that with a private health fund, you can adjust your level of coverage and your monthly contributions based on your own health care needs (if you are young, if you do not suffer from chronic diseases, etc..).
+If your gross annual income is above €57,600, if you are self-employed, a freelancer, a public officer (Beamter) or a student, you may opt for a private health fund.
+Benefits are almost similar to that of the public system with comprehensive coverage for dental and eye care.
+Note that with a private health fund, you can adjust your level of coverage and your monthly contributions based on your own healthcare needs (if you are young, if you do not suffer from chronic diseases, etc.).

 European Health Insurance Card